-With the average cost of each single case of lameness more than £300, an automatic footbath is an inexpensive investment to ensure EVERY cow receives the BEST preventative care.
+With the cost of each single case of lameness more than £300, an automatic footbath is an inexpensive investment to ensure every cow receives the best preventative care.

 We installed our 3.7m HOOFCOUNT Excel Footbath 5 years ago and have found it to be good and reliable at keeping the cows feet clean and healthy.
 Set to wash after 170 cow passes, the cows walk through the bath twice a day.
 We use 2% formalin and out HOOFCOUNT footbath has helped control digital dermatitis as we now have no instances.

 New House Farm

 “Shortly after investing in four robotic milking systems,we decided that installing 4 automatic Hoofcount footbaths was essential.
 We are delighted with our decision and the support we got from a Welsh government grant.
 We initially bought four plastic troughs, but with an endless flow of cow traffic through the robots, they were continually walking through slurry.
 We had a bit of Digital Dermatitis but we could see it was starting to get out of control.